amigus/dnsmasq-ansible/docs/installation.md

 Python includes [venv](https://docs.python.org/3/library/venv.html).
 This guide will use it to create a "virtual environment."
-The collection and it's dependencies will be installed into it.
-This avoids adding it to the global/system environment.
+The collection and its dependencies will be installed into it, which avoids installing everything in the global/system environment.

 ```bash
 python -m venv dnsmasq.venv.d